Search-based Software Testing Driven by Automatically Generated and Manually Defined Fitness Functions: Implementation

-The \texttt{athenaFitness} method (Lines~\ref{lst:canalstart}-\ref{lst:canalend}), that computes the value of the \NAME fitness function, computes the sum of the product of the values assumed by the automated and the manual fitness functions and the value $0.5$.
-Since the values of automated and manual fitness functions are within the range $[-1,1]$, this fitness function ensures that the \NAME fitness value is also within the range $[-1,1]$ and both the manual and the automated fitness functions are equally prioritized.
+The \texttt{athenaFitness} method (Lines~\ref{lst:canalstart}-\ref{lst:canalend}), that computes the value of the \NAME fitness function, computes the mean of the values assumed by the automatic and manual fitness functions.
+Since the values of automated and manual fitness functions are within the range $[-1,1]$, this fitness function ensures that the \NAME fitness value is also within the range $[-1,1]$ and both the manual and the automated fitness functions are equally prioritized. \NAMESIMULINK also enables engineers to define \NAME fitness functions that go beyond the one proposed in \Cref{sec:applSimulink} by defining alternative implementations for the method \texttt{athenaFitnesss}.

-The \texttt{stopCriterion} method (Lines~\ref{lst:stopbegin}-\ref{lst:stopend}), implementing the stopping criterion, aborts the search whenever the value computed by the automated fitness function is lower than $0$.
+The \texttt{stopCriterion} method (Lines~\ref{lst:stopbegin}-\ref{lst:stopend}), implementing the stopping criterion, aborts the search whenever the value computed by the automatic fitness function is lower than $0$.
 This stopping criterion reflects the robustness semantics of STL~\cite{fainekos2009robustness}, i.e., a negative value indicates that the STL specification of the AT1 requirement is violated.